Laxmi-Dhungel/Diabetes_data_analysis/README.md

 **Important predictors of diabetes and principal component analysis**

 To determine the importance of attributes in predicting diabetes, a logistic regression model and model coefficients were used.
-The model coefficients represent importance of the predictor variable as it describes the log odds of change in target variable with 1 unit change in predictor variable(Ref: https://www.ibm.com/docs/en/spss-statistics/saas?topic=risk-logistic-regression-coefficients, https://forecastegy.com/posts/feature-importance-in-logistic-regression/#:~:text=The%20simplest%20way%20to%20calculate,predictor%20and%20the%20target%20variable.).
+The model coefficients represent importance of the predictor variable as it describes the log odds of change in target variable with 1 unit change in predictor variable ((Filho, n.d.; IBM, 2023).
 The data were not normally distributed; hence they were transformed to quantiles using Quantiletransformer.
 The results showed that Glucose is the most important predictor of diabetes followed by BMI and age (Figure 18).

 ![Important_predictors](https://github.com/Laxmi-Dhungel/Diabetes_data_analysis-kaggle/assets/154451345/ce345d36-6dd1-4811-86e4-442a770beb51)